Polam Kopitam poisoning incident: Investigation

-On April 1, it was announced that test results from two suspected cases at the Po Lin Café Raohe branch were negative, and these were removed from the official tally of bongkrekic acid poisoning cases.
+On April 1, it was announced that test results from two suspected cases at the Polam Kopitam Raohe branch were negative, and these were removed from the official tally of bongkrekic acid poisoning cases.

-On the morning of April 2, Taipei Mayor Chiang Wan-an stated at a press conference that biological and environmental samples collected on March 24 from the Po Lin Teahouse at Far Eastern Xinyi A13 tested positive for bongkrekic acid on April 1.
+On the morning of April 2, Taipei Mayor Chiang Wan-an stated at a press conference that biological and environmental samples collected on March 24 from the Polam Kopitam at Far Eastern Xinyi A13 tested positive for bongkrekic acid on April 1.
 The toxic substance was found on two knives, a cutting board, and biological traces from the chef’s hand.
 However, on April 7, the CDC clarified that only the chef’s hand and stool samples tested positive.

 By the afternoon of April 7, at 5:30 p.m., a total of 34 cases had been reported.
 Of these, 33 cases from March 19 to 24 tested positive for bongkrekic acid.
 One case, involving a 39-year-old woman who dined on March 18 and was reported on April 6, tested negative.

-Additionally, on April 1, four environmental samples collected by Taipei City (a fruit knife, a vegetable knife, a cutting board from the Po Lin Teahouse kitchen, and the chef’s hand) showed only the chef’s hand sample as positive for bongkrekic acid.
+Additionally, on April 1, four environmental samples collected by Taipei City (a fruit knife, a vegetable knife, a cutting board from the Polam Kopitam kitchen, and the chef’s hand) showed only the chef’s hand sample as positive for bongkrekic acid.
 The rest were negative.
 None of the four samples, including the chef’s hand trace, successfully cultured Burkholderia gladioli.
 The substitute chef's hand and stool samples both tested weakly positive, while the blood test returned negative.
 Whether this indicates a possible asymptomatic human carrier state remains under further investigation.

 Investigation results and prosecution

-In January 2025, the Taipei District Prosecutors Office completed its investigation into five individuals involved in the Po Lin Teahouse poisoning case and formally indicted them for violations of the Act Governing Food Safety and Sanitation as well as for causing injury and death by negligence under the Criminal Code.
+In January 2025, the Taipei District Prosecutors Office completed its investigation into five individuals involved in the Polam Kopitam poisoning case and formally indicted them for violations of the Act Governing Food Safety and Sanitation as well as for causing injury and death by negligence under the Criminal Code.
 The indicted included the actual person in charge, Lai Fang-hsuan; store manager Wang Shun-de; a Vietnamese substitute chef named Hu Qingfu; and two other individuals involved in the case.
 The investigation report indicated that the poisoning incident was linked to improper food handling by the restaurant.
 A suspected contamination by Burkholderia gladioli was identified as the source of the toxic compound bongkrekic acid.
 However, due to the difficulty in cultivating this bacterium under laboratory conditions from environmental samples, the exact infection route could not be definitively established.